jayminwest/project-mosaic-template/tutorial/8_CONFIGURATION_SYSTEM.md

     'EMAIL_FROM',
   ];

+  const featureSpecificVars = {
+    enableAI: ['OPENAI_API_KEY', 'ANTHROPIC_API_KEY'],
+    enableEmail: ['RESEND_API_KEY', 'EMAIL_FROM'],
+  };

   // Validation logic...

+  return {
+    valid: missingRequired.length === 0,
+    missingRequired,
+    missingOptional,
+  };
 }
 ```

 This function is automatically called when the application starts, warning you about any missing environment variables.
+It also returns an object with validation results that can be used programmatically.

 ## Quick Setup Configuration